 In order to better understand what makes a private tutor effective, special, and worthwhile, it can be helpful to ask some questions!
 We developed this questionnaire in order to show why JB Tutoring is the best tutoring service in Austin.
-These questions provide insight into our team's unique personalities and teaching approaches, why our team enjoys tutoring, and what skills and habits have helped our team succeed in the classroom.
+These questions provide insight into our tutor's unique personalities and teaching approaches, why our tutors enjoys tutoring, along with the skills and habits that have helped our them succeed in the classroom.
 In this blog post, we will hear from the founder of JB Tutoring, Jaclyn.

-Jaclyn has worked as a professional tutor for 7 years.
-She has performed elementary school tutoring, middle school tutoring, high school tutoring, and college level tutoring.
+Jaclyn has worked as a professional tutor for 10 years.
+She has experience in elementary school tutoring, middle school tutoring, high school tutoring, and college level tutoring.
 Jaclyn has assisted students with Algebra 1, Geometry, Algebra 2, Pre-Calculus, all levels of English, Writing, Spanish, SAT Prep, ACT Prep, and College Admissions Essays.
 In this blog post, you will learn more about Jaclyn, why she loves tutoring, and what study skills and organizational habits have helped her succeed.

 1. What is the best part of being a tutor?
 Why do your tutor?